Contrast-Security-OSS/docs/content/admin/org_settings/integrations/BugtrackersOverview.md

 ### Library details

-You can send the details of vulnerable libraries to a bugtracker from any libraries grid or a library's overview page.
+You can send the details of vulnerable libraries to a bugtracker from the Libraries page, and application's Libraries tab or a library's overview page.
+For more information, go to the [Manage Libraries](user-libraries.html#manage-lib) article.

-## Integrating with unsupported systems
+## Integrate with unsupported systems

 If you need to integrate your data from Contrast with an unsupported system, you can use one of the following options.